 It can be quite common in spring and summer to find young chicks on the ground or hopping about near their nest.
-Often you won’t even see their parents but they will be nearby, waiting for you to leave before they go to feed their young.
+Often you won’t see their parents but they will be nearby, waiting for you to leave before they go to feed their young.
 These recently fledged birds are doing exactly as nature intended so there is no need to worry.

-If you are particularly worried that it might be predated or if it is on a path or out in the open, you could pick it up and move it a few metres into some undergrowth.
-It is a myth that animals will abandon their young if it is touched by a human.
-No animal of any species who naturally tends to their young will abandon it if you touch them.
+If you are particularly worried that it might be predated or if it is on a path or out in the open, you could gently pick it up and move it a few metres into some undergrowth.
+It is an urban myth that animals will abandon their young if it is touched by a human.
+No animal of any species who naturally tends to their young will abandon it for this reason.

-The only reason to remove a fledgling from the wild is if it has definitely been abandoned or orphaned or been injured.
+Generally the worst thing you can do to a healthy young bird is to ‘rescue’ it.
+The only reason to remove a fledgling from the wild is if it has definitely been abandoned, orphaned or been injured.
 I would define an abandoned bird as one that hadn’t been fed by its parents for half a day or more.

 Laura Preston, Falls of Clyde Ranger

 Help support our vital work and join us today!